bomonike/telemetry/README.md

+---
+Last change: "v004 + header :README.md"
+---

-Here is a sample implementation of a telemetry system using open-source components.
+Here at <a target="_blank" href="https://github.com/bomonike/telemetry/"> https://github.com/bomonike/telemetry/</a> is an enterprise-level implementation of a telemetry system.

-Last change: "v003 + bindplane :README.md"

 Telemetry is the process of collecting and transmitting “raw” data (as signals from remote sources).